-Fluoxetine has several uses for treating conditions in dogs such as behavioral problems, separation anxiety, fear, and aggression.
-The medication is meant to be prescribed alongside behavior modification training.
+The drug has several uses for treating conditions in dogs such as behavioral problems, separation anxiety, fear, and aggression.
+This medication is meant to be prescribed alongside behavior modification training.
 As a dog responds to behavior modification, dosage of the drug is weaned away.

 Uses Of Fluoxetine For Dogs